EmployerKit Research

 Short-notice cancellation pay

+Compensation applies: Yes - if cancelled with insufficient notice.
 If an employer cancels a shift at short notice after the worker has arrived or is on the way, the worker will be entitled to compensation.
 The notice threshold is to be set by regulation.

 Reasonable notice obligations